-Camp Workcoeman is used year-round for short-term camping for all Scouting Cub Packs, Scout Troops, Venture Crews as well as district and Order of the Arrow activities.
+Camp Workcoeman is used year-round for short-term camping for all Scouting Cub Packs, Scout Troops, and Venture Crews, as well as for district and Order of the Arrow activities.

 During the six week summer camp season, over 1,200 Scouts enjoy unforgettable Scouting experiences.
 The summer camp season consists of 5 weeks of Boy Scout Resident Camp and one week of Webelos Resident Camp and Cub Scout Day Camp.
 It is also home to Laurel Music Camp.

 It is with great sadness that I must announce that our friend Mo Roy passed away on Sunday, July 13 from his cancer illness.Read more »

 Camp Workcoeman’s ninetieth anniversary reunion will be held on Saturday, July 26, 2014 starting at 3:00pm.
 Reconnect with generations of Scouters to celebrate ninety years of good camping on West Hill Pond.
 Take some time to tour camp and note the many changes that have occurred over the years before joining us for a chicken cookout.
 Whether you were a camper, staffer, or volunteer you will enjoy this opportunity to reunite with your past.Read more »

 Beaver Day is scheduled for Saturday, June 7, 2014.
 This very important day will bring Scouters together from all over the council to tackle the huge task of preparing Camp Workcoeman for the summer camp season.Read more »

 Camp Workcoeman is located in the hills of northwest Connecticut in scenic New Hartford and Barkhamsted.
 The camp consists of approximately 427 acres on the shore of beautiful West Hill Pond, possibly the cleanest in Connecticut.